Maltcommunity/joy/tokens/README.md

 First, run this command :

-`npm i @maltjoy/tokens@latest`
+`npm install @maltjoy/tokens@latest`

 Replace @latest by the version you prefer.

 ### SCSS

 If you use SCSS preprocessor, you have two choices :
-- import the pre-bundle css version
+- include the full pre-bundle css version
-- import the source tokens by picking what you need
+- import the source design tokens by picking what you need

 #### Already bundled CSS